Compute for Good

 Assistant Professor Doug Brinkerhoff is providing a machine learning approach to understanding the complexities of tidewater glaciers in Greenland as part of a brand-new collaboration with researchers from across the globe.
 The project seeks to inform advanced glacier models with an unprecedented collection of atmospheric, oceanic and glaciological measurements.

-Highlights: Computer Science Graduate Projects
+Video: Highlights: Computer Science Graduate Projects

 Computer Science graduate students discuss the relevance of their field to the world's pressing social and environmental concerns.